MicrosoftDocs/cpp-docs.it-it/docs/dotnet/how-to-declare-override-specifiers-in-native-compilations-cpp-cli.md

 ### <a name="description"></a>Descrizione

-In questo esempio mostra che `abstract` è valida nelle compilazioni native.
+In questo `abstract` esempio viene illustrato che è valido nelle compilazioni native.

 ### <a name="code"></a>Codice